nguyenngoclongdev/pkgscan/README.md

   </a>
 </p>

-`pkgscan` is a simple and efficient tool to get detailed information about the packages installed in your project.
-With support from popular package managers such as `npm`, `pnpm`, and `yarn`, you can easily retrieve information about package versions, dependencies, and other relevant information related to installed packages.
+`pkgscan` is a useful tool to inspect installed packages in your project.
+It provides detailed information about installed packages managed by popular package managers like `npm`, `pnpm` and `yarn`.

 ![pkgscan](https://github.com/nguyenngoclongdev/pkgscan/raw/HEAD/images/demo.gif)